Dodge · Durango · 2018

 The 2018 Dodge Durango received an overall safety rating of 4 out of 5 stars from NHTSA.

-The most commonly reported complaint categories for the 2018 Dodge Durango are exterior lighting (36 reports), electrical system (35 reports), seats (16 reports).
+The most commonly reported complaint categories for the 2018 Dodge Durango are exterior lighting (36 reports), electrical system (35 reports), unknown or other (16 reports).

 Yes.
 NHTSA has 5 recalls on record for the 2018 Dodge Durango.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.